romaingd/romaingd.github.io/_posts/2018-09-10-ICLR_2-nmt_cambridge_meme.md

 3. Multiply by a factor $\ \ \min(1, \exp (1 - \frac{\textrm{length of reference
-corpus}} {\textrm{length of candidate corpus}}))$. <br>Indeed, even with the previous modifications, the constructed score still favored short translations, see the first example.
+corpus}} {\textrm{length of candidate corpus}}))$. <br>Indeed, even with the previous modifications, the constructed score still favors short translations (see the first example).
+We therefore penalize translations that are shorter on average than the reference.

 <br>